maevadevs/Go-Developer-Advanced/02-Primitive-Types-And-Declarations/readme.md

 // This is the main entry of the application. func main() {
-    // Example of Integers
+    // Example of Integer Literals
-    fmt.Println("Example of Integers:")
+    fmt.Println("Example of Integer Literals:")

     var age int = 45
     var blue int = 0x0000ff